 Sampling a handful reviewers seems insufficient for a high variance population such as the reviewer pool.
 Reviewers not only strongly disagree with each others opinions, but also significantly differ along all relevant reviewer quality dimensions:

 Dutiful: puts enough time in to provide an informed review

 Open-minded: openness to how a paper can contribute)

 Thorough: systematically goes through all positives and negatives of a work

 Competent: some understanding of the subject area, well-rounded fundamentals and ability to quickly grasp complicated concepts

 Reasonable: not expecting every submission to have groundbreaking results and being able to identify and admit if unqualified to review a work

 Ethical: same reviewing sentiment regardless if submission supports/criticises/supersedes or competes with reviewer's own research

-A lack of many of this qualities also means reviewers engage with a submission less deeply and the whole reviewing process becomes about the reviewers themselves rather than the submission.
+A lack of these qualities also means reviewers engage less deeply with a submission and the whole reviewing process becomes about the reviewers themselves rather than the submission.
 Each reviewer will have a varying submission-independent base attitude, agenda, set of unsubstantiated opinions and submission-unrelated pet peeves.